Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

 Where $\phi$ are some deterministic unknown parameters that control the shape of a surrogate distribution $q$.
 It is important here that the choice of $q$ is a valid distribution (that it integrates to unity and covers the support of the posterior) regardless of the parameters $\phi$.
 For this reason it is common to choose families of probabilities distributions or mixture models for $q$ \cite{hoffman2013stochastic, yin2018semi}.

-With $q$ selected, all that remains is to find the optimal setting of $\phi$ such that the surrogate distribution forms the best possible approximation to the true (but unknown) posterior distribution $p(\theta | R)$.
+With $q$ selected, all that remains is to find the optimal setting of $\phi$ such that the surrogate distribution forms the best possible approximation to the true (but unknown) posterior distribution $p(\theta | R)$ over the unknown slab and NR parameters.
 To achieve this, we first require a notion of how far our approximation is from the true posterior.
 To measure divergence between probability distributions, we can use the Kullback-Leibler divergence (KL divergence), defined as,

 thus, the optimal choice for the variational parameters $\phi$ is,

 Note that this form still contains the unknown posterior $p(\theta | R)$, and so some rearrangement is required.
 Recalling that from Bayes rule,